White Stadium

-White Stadium, formally the George R. White Memorial Stadium, is a 10,519-seat stadium in Boston, Massachusetts, that was constructed between 1947 and 1949 for the use of Boston Public Schools athletics.
-It is located in Franklin Park.
-The stadium is planned to be renovated into a 11,000-seat soccer venue for Boston Legacy FC of the National Women's Soccer League.
+White Stadium, formally the George R. White Memorial Stadium, is a 10,519-seat stadium in Franklin Park, Boston, Massachusetts.
+Originally constructed between 1947 and 1949 for the use of Boston Public Schools athletics, the stadium is currently closed and undergoing a renovation that will turn it into an 11,000-seat venue shared with Boston Legacy FC of the National Women's Soccer League.

 History

 Financed by the George Robert White fund, the cost was originally estimated to be between $350,000 to $450,000.
 However, the final amount ballooned to $1,000,000, a figure that city clerk and former acting mayor John Hynes blamed on Mayor James Michael Curley.

 On October 1, 1949, after twice being postponed due to weather, the opening football games were these: